movestore/movestore.github.io/copilot-shiny-sdk.md

 #### MoveApps parameters
-In order to receive parameters or settings from MoveApps in the Shiny Module, they must be defined in the [appspec.json](appspec.md) file.
+There is the possibility to ask the user to define parameters/settings before initializing a Shiny App.
+These parameters have to be defined in the [appspec.json](appspec.md) file.

 ```
 # appsec.json